Eye-opening, Practical, Fun

 Millennials in the Workplace

-The Millennial Generation, born since 1982, is now arriving in the workplace.
+The Millennial Generation, born between 1981 and 1996, is now arriving in the workplace.
 Managing Millennials in the Workplace (MMW) is a one-day workshop designed for those who need to attract, retain, and energize the Millennial workforce.
-MMW provides participants with background on older generations in the workplace, insight into how the Millennials are different, and strategies for effectively interacting with this youth generation.
+MMW provides participants with background on older generations in the workplace, insight into how the Millennials are different, and strategies for effectively interacting with this younger generation.